 I wanted to run the same set of pricing tests with web visitors that I did during my interviews.
-Short of split testing a free and paid version of the MVP, which is *technically illegal* and unfair to paying customers, I decided to split-test 3 different products with 3 different prices:
+Short of split-testing a free and paid version of the MVP, which is *technically illegal* and unfair to paying customers, I decided to split-test three different products with three different prices:

 - $49/yr for unlimited photo and video sharing